Ringtail1402/Ringtail1402.github.io/_posts/legacy-php-symfony/2014-07-26-integrating-legacy-session.md

         storage_id: session.storage.php_bridge
 {% endhighlight %}

-The downside, of course, is that you now have to make sure to bootstrap your legacy app on every request, so that it would start session before any Symfony code tries to touch it.
+The downside, of course, is that you now have to make sure to somehow bootstrap your legacy app on every request, so that it would start session before any Symfony code tries to touch it.